fermionresearch/phonon/docs/troubleshooting.md

 Speech commands are designed to fail with one plain message and exit code 1, never a traceback.
 This page lists the messages you may see and what to do.

-## "Phonon runs on Apple silicon (arm64 macOS) only"
+## "the CPU speech engine runs on x86-64 Linux, x86-64 Windows and Apple silicon"

 Full message (from `fermion transcribe` on an unsupported machine):

 ```
-`fermion transcribe` is unavailable: Phonon runs on Apple silicon (arm64
+`fermion transcribe` is unavailable: the CPU speech engine runs on x86-64
-macOS) only — this is <OS>/<arch>.
-The speech model decodes through MLX,
+Linux, x86-64 Windows and Apple silicon — this is <OS>/<arch>.
-which is Apple-silicon-only; there is no CUDA or x86 build.
-The language
-models (`fermion chat`, `fermion generate`, `fermion serve`) run here
-normally.
 ```

-There is nothing to fix on this machine: the speech model decodes through MLX, which only exists on Apple silicon.
-The Neutrino commands still work.
-For NVIDIA GPUs there is a separate experimental preview; see [docs/cuda.md](cuda.md).
+Phonon runs on Apple silicon Macs (through MLX by default, or the CPU engine), and on x86-64 Linux and Windows through the CPU engine ([docs/cpu.md](cpu.md)).
+Machines outside that list — Intel Macs, ARM Windows, ARM Linux — are refused with the one-line message above.
+The Neutrino commands (`fermion chat`, `fermion generate`, `fermion serve` with a language model) still work there.
+For NVIDIA GPUs, see [docs/cuda.md](cuda.md).

 ## "the speech runtime needs mlx, …, which are not installed"